 Acknowledgements:

-My sincere thanks go to Jenny Rösch from Atelier Schulze in Schorndorf for her active support with the film, Rühle Motors in Schorndorf for providing the workshop, Angela for the wonderful car and all the stories, my father, the Current Team — especially Marcela Majchrzak for her support regarding the car — Sara Dahme for connecting me with many other car enthusiasts and their own stories and thoughts, my Lava and Düsen Team Helen Weber, Ui-Kyung Lee, and Julian Siffert for the initial engagement with the topic in 2020, Manuel for sharing his research and the warning sound he designed, Manu for insights into his research in vehicle acoustics, Martin Wolf from Autohaus Wolf, Fabian, Susi, Helena, Chiara, Tim, Marcel, Tina and Niko for their stories, and many more.
+My sincere thanks go to Jenny Rösch from Atelier Schulze in Schorndorf for the wonderful and tireless support with the wrapping, to Rühle Motors and Tino in Schorndorf for the use of the workshop, as well as to the team at Werkstatt Christian Rühle — Dominik Büchsenstein and Niko — for their dedicated efforts around the car.
+My thanks also go to Angela for the wonderful car and all the stories, to my dad Rupert Schädler for his incredible help during the joint wrapping process, to the Current team — especially Marcela Majchrzak, and Sara Dahme for connecting me with many other car enthusiasts and their stories and thoughts, to Jana Hotz for her amazing support in conducting late-night interviews, to my "lava and jet team" Helen Weber, Ui-Kyung Lee, and Julian Siffert for the initial engagement with the topic back in 2020, to Manuel Petersen for sharing his research and the warning sound he designed, to Manuel Bopp for the insights into his research on vehicle acoustics, to Johana Gómez for helping to find exciting interview partners, and — for stories and thoughts — my thanks also go to Martin Wolf & team from Autohaus Wolf, Fabian, Susi Pollak, Yasin, Helena, Chiara, Tim, Marcel, Tina, and many more.